chrisj-skinner/mocha-chai-eloquent-javascript/README.md

 # Exercises from Eloquent JS Second Edition

-Working through exercises from [Eloquent Javascript - Second Edition](http://eloquentjavascript.net/).
+Using Mocha and Chai to test suite a way through exercises from [Eloquent Javascript - Second Edition](http://eloquentjavascript.net/).

-Using Mocha and Chai as a test suite.
+Test suite.
 `./test/main_test.js`

 ## Copyright and License